10 Healthy Breastfeeding Smoothie Recipes

 Furthermore, grains – and oats in particular – are also seen as a comfort food.
 Eating comfort foods is believed to trigger the release of oxytocin, a hormone that supports the production and delivery of breastmilk.

-Ingredients to avoid?
+Lactation Smoothie Ingredients to Avoid?

 Unless you have a specific food allergy or intolerance – or your baby seems to react when you consume certain foods – there are not really any foods that you need to exclude from your diet when breastfeeding.